dajuly20/node-red-contrib-onkyo-ri/README.md

 # Before you start

-Codes don'T seem to be super-similar between different models.
-There **are** codes documented, but if you don't have a model, that's in the list, you need to to execute the **scan** script, and determine the (missing) commands to your hardware yourself which could need some patience.
+Codes don't seem to be super-similar between different models.
+There **are** codes documented, but if you don't have a model, that's in the list, you need to use a scan script like in [ahaack/onkyo-RPI](https://github.com/ahaack/onkyo-RPI) ***scan** script, and determine the (missing) commands to your hardware yourself which could need some patience.
+Please consider adding your device to the list here then.
+Pull request welcome!
+Creating a C++ implementation and adding a NodeRed wrapper for it is planned.

 # Installation
 The dependency comes pre compiled and should just run fine.